Upgrade overview

 Note

-You must keep the Project Quay Operator running on System A. Do not update the quayregistry.yaml file on System A.
+You must keep the Project Quay registry running on System A. Do not update the quayregistry.yaml file on System A.

 2. Wait for the registry-quay-app, registry-quay-mirror, and registry-clair-app pods to disappear.
 Enter the following command to check their status: